-There is so much to see and do in Japan, with little time as well as the language barrier we opted for a tour.
-This took us by bus, bullet train and boat to see the major highlights not to be missed such as The floating Torii Gate, Hiroshima and much more.
+There is so much to see and do in Japan, and with little time as well as the language barrier we opted for a tour.
+This took us by bus, bullet train, and boat to see the major highlights not to be missed such as The floating Torii Gate, Hiroshima and much more.

 Would you like to take a twin holiday to both Beijing and Tokyo?
 To discover more click here.

-We travelled with Virgin Airlines from London to Tokyo which took just under 12 hours.
+We traveled with Virgin Airlines from London to Tokyo which took just under 12 hours.
 There are many airline's to choose from, though I believe that the last Virgin Atlantic flight flew back in 2015 and was taken over by ANA.

 If you can order your Japanese Yen currency online then you will get a better rate and also save yourself the hefty airport additional handling fee of between £5 - £10 per transaction.
 The Post Office credit card also offers good exchange rates and charges no fees per transaction.
 So don't let the bank eat away at your hard-earned cash.
 Go treat yourself to something delicious!

 If you are visiting the active volcanic valley area Owakundani in Hakone, also known as "Jigokudani" meaning "the Valley of Hell".
-You might like to feast on the local delicacy of black boiled eggs.
+You might like to feast on the local delicacy of black-boiled eggs.

 What You Need To Pack